'The Power of the Dog' wins best picture at UK's BAFTAs

-Jane Campion was named best director for “The Power of the Dog,” only the third woman to win the prize in the awards’ 75-year history.
+New Zealand filmmaker Jane Campion was named best director for “The Power of the Dog,” becoming only the third woman to win the prize in the awards’ 75-year history.

 Last year’s awards ceremony was largely conducted online, with only the hosts and presenters appearing in person.
 This year’s return to in-person celebration at London’s Royal Albert Hall took place in the shadow of Russia’s brutal invasion of Ukraine.